greatxue/coding_language/cpp_tut/10_cpp_recursion.md

 ### 10.3.1 The Tower of Hanoi

-You should transfer the disks from one needle to another according to the fixed and immutable laws, which require that only one disk at a time and there is no smaller disk below it.
+You should transfer the disks from one needle to another according to the fixed and immutable laws, which require that **only one disk at a time** and there is **no smaller disk below it**.

 ![10-2](pictures/10-2.png)